 And Here’s the Real Problem

-There is the point that you’re giving money to companies that put lead in children’s toys.
+There’s another point.
+You’re giving money to companies that put lead in children’s toys.
 But what is this lead doing, exactly?
 Of course, you’re not going to get lead poisoning just by touching a fake Beyblade, are you?

 If you touch it regularly and then touch your face regularly, for example (or if a broken Bey sends pieces flying in the air), it’s bad.
 If you battle with them, you’re sending microparticles of lead and possibly cadmium into the air.
 That’s very bad.
 Lead will chip off from contacts/impacts very easily.
+It’s a cheap material for a reason (compared to zinc-based alloys that Takara and Hasbro use, for example, or the brass that we use).

-But if you mostly keep the Beyblade in some place and do not touch it regularly or break it, it’s most probably fine.
+But if you mostly keep the Beyblade in some place and do not touch it regularly or break it, it’s probably fine.

 However, this isn’t something we should encourage—that’s the main point.
 We have a responsibility.
 We choose who we support.

-If fakes become normal, lead poisoning will be out of hand.
-That’s the main concern.
-It’s not possible for everyone to determine lead content by doing chemical tests.
 For adults, it’s still okay.
 But if lead-laced products become normal, parents will be buying these for their children without knowing, because mentioning the material composition of toys is not required by law.
-For parents, the cheaper Beyblade will look like a better deal as they don’t know better compared to, say, a Hasbro one.
+For parents, the cheaper Beyblade (or toy) will look like a better deal as they don’t know better compared to, say, a Hasbro one.

-This kind of thing was being encouraged by a Beytuber a few years ago in the US.
-After a point, the YouTuber basically wanted to justify owning fakes (as he mostly bought fakes for his videos) to himself, and this led to a huge row in the US Beyblade/YouTube community (channel name: SuperBeybladeFamily).
 When other Beytubers like Kevo, Zankye, etc., proved that the exact fakes being shown/reviewed by SuperBeybladeFamily also contained lead, which was a huge issue in the US shortly after state investigations in the US found high traces of lead in fake Beyblades, Mr. LT (main guy from the SuperBeybladeFamily channel) kept trying to fight it, justify himself, and claim that the others were doing wrong tests.
-Ultimately, he was no longer considered a part of the Beyblade YouTube community by other Beytubers (he was virtually kicked from the community and is an exile now).

 But Why Do They Use Lead?

-Let’s understand why manufacturers use lead.
-See, they want to cut their costs.
+They want to cut their costs.